Icinga/icinga2/doc/5-advanced-topics.md

 # <a id="advanced-topics"></a> Advanced Topics

 This chapter covers a number of advanced topics.
-If you're new to Icinga you can safely skip over things you're not interested in.
+If you're new to Icinga, you can safely skip over things you're not interested in.

 ## <a id="downtimes"></a> Downtimes